dmnian/answer-king/README.md

 Note:
 - In order to run the project, you must first have a version of Java's JDK8 installed on your machine.
-- Navigate to localhost:8888/index.html in order to test the API and view the H2 console
+- The curl commands for tasks 1-10, outlined below, are listed for completeness.
+You may instead choose to use the GUI provided with Swagger.
+A link to swagger can be found on the landing page.

 (1) Read the Code